-Decarbonization programs play a significant role in the global effort to tackle climate change as they can help reduce the carbon footprint (arising from greenhouse gas emissions) generated during business operations in a way that facilitates the transition to a low-carbon economy and protects natural ecosystems, thereby minimizing the environmental damage caused by business operations.
-This impact is considered in view of the growing influence of large corporations in shaping the nature of global business, commercial, and industrial operations, and as a result, their substantial influence on the global social and environmental fabric.
+Decarbonization programs play a significant role in the global effort to tackle climate change as they can help reduce the carbon footprint (arising from greenhouse gas emissions) generated in the course of business operations in a way that facilitates the transition to a low-carbon economy and protects natural ecosystems, thereby minimizing the environmental damage caused by business operations.
+This impact is considerate in view of the growing influence of large corporations in shaping the nature of global business, commercial, and industrial operations, and as a result their substantial influence on the global social and environmental fabric.